ThatE10/Extracting-Weights/README.md

-# Extracting Weights: Breaking Taylor Unswift Obfuscation
+# Extracting Model Weights: Breaking Taylor Unswift Obfuscation

 This repository contains the implementation accompanying the paper:
 **“Extracting Original Weights Post-Model Obfuscation: An Attack on Taylor Unswift.”**